advancedconcepts/opython/README.md

 ## Installation

 - Copy the oPython XCOMP into the corresponding XCOMP folder of Omnis Studio.
 - The omnis.py file belongs to the site-packages folder in your python home.
+(On macOS for the built-in Python this is in `/Library/Python/2.7/site-packages`)

 ## Reference